Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 Step 1: Scatter feeding the garden.

-While the garden has more interesting scents than inside the house, familiarity can breed calmness since there’s no real novelty when a dog goes into their garden multiple times every single day.
+While the garden has more interesting scents than inside the house, familiarity can breed calmness since there’s no real novelty if your dog is used to being in the garden.
 So the garden is a good place to start.

 It’s also where your dog will likely feel most at ease, which is important, otherwise they won’t be interested in eating.